IP Protection Matters

 Giachino (11:47.0380 - 12:05.0000)

-So along the lines of American competitiveness.
-Um, and coming back to something you referenced in the beginning of our discussion related to free market principles, a frequently asked question is whether intellectual property law conflicts with free market principles.
+Along the lines of American competitiveness and coming back to something you referenced in the beginning of our discussion related to free market principles.
+A frequently asked question is whether intellectual property law conflicts with free-market principles.
 How do you respond to that?

 Schultz (12:05.0002 - 14:28.0419)